 An important elder law issue is long-term nursing home care, which is not covered by traditional health insurance.

 Depending on location and the level of care needed, nursing home care can cost from $35,000 to $150,000 a year with the average stay being slightly longer than three years.
 Most people end up paying for nursing home care until their personal (or family) assets are depleted at which point they may qualify for Medicaid to pick up the cost.

-Careful planning, however, can help protect your assets, whether for your spouse or for your children.
+Through careful planning, we show you how to protect your assets from nursing home costs, whether for your spouse or for your children.

 Medicare and Medicaid